dkatz23238/poor-mans-proxy/README.md

 1. When a request is received and the instance is stopped:
    - Instance is started
-   - Request is queued with a 503 Service Unavailable response
+   - Request is queued with a 503 Service Unavailable response and retry header
    - Client should retry after the instance is running

+2. During instance startup:
+   - Instance transitions from TERMINATED to STARTING to RUNNING
+   - After instance reaches RUNNING state, a grace period (60 seconds by default) is applied
+   - During the grace period, the proxy still returns 503 responses with retry headers
+   - This ensures the instance's services are fully initialized before traffic is sent

-2. While the instance is running:
+3. When instance is running and ready:
    - All requests are forwarded to the instance
-   - Last used timestamp is updated
+   - Last used timestamp is updated with each request
    - Idle timeout is monitored

-3. When the instance is idle:
+4. When the instance is idle:
    - After the configured timeout, instance is automatically stopped
    - Next request will trigger a new start cycle

-4. During proxy shutdown:
+5. During proxy shutdown:
    - Instance is gracefully stopped if running
    - All pending operations are completed